 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cervical cancer treatments in order to improve patients’ comfort and quality of life.

-If you would like additional information about the latest areas of research regarding cervical cancer, explore these related items:
+If you would like additional information about the latest areas of research regarding cervical cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .